PowerPalDev/provisioningServer/README.md

 ```bash
 DATABASE_URL=postgresql://username:password@localhost/dbname
 ```
+The current DB configuration is available is alembic.ini file.

 Initialize the Database

 Create a PostgreSQL database as specified in the .env file and Run Alembic migrations to set up the database tables: